 We ensure RSE fosters gender equality and LGBT+ equality through carefully curriculum content, modelling of appropriate behaviours, ground rules when studying sensitive topics and wider school culture.
-We are an inclusive school whose mission statements states that 'People Matter' and it is made clear to all on a daily basis that this means all people without exception.
+We are an inclusive school whose values driven PSHE curriculum includes the Sale High School values of Respect, Diversity and Community; these values are made clear to all on a regular basis that this means all people without exception.